austinknies/choiceaversion_recursivelogit/README.md

 To conduct the cross-validation performed in Appendix D and reproduce the random samples, one should follow these steps:
-   -   First, run generateHoldoutSample.m to obtain random samples for training and testing
+   -   First, run generateHoldoutSample.m to obtain random samples for training and testing.
-   -   Next, run prediction_Borlange.m to obtain estimates on each training sample and then use those estimates to obtain predicted LL on testing sample.
+   -   Next, run prediction_Borlange.m to obtain estimates on each training sample and then use those estimates to obtain the predicted LL on the corresponding testing sample.
 Since prediction_Borlange.m is a function with output that gives you estimated and predicted LL for each random sample coupling, you can input the following code:

                   [EstimatedLL, PredictedLL] = prediction_Borlange(isLS,true);